omgmog/omgmog.github.com/_posts/2014/2014-04-28-making-suspend-on-lid-close-work-with-arch-linux-on-the-hp-chromebook-11.md

 title: Making suspend on lid-close work with Arch Linux on the HP Chromebook 11
 tags: [chromebook, arch-linux, linux, guide]
 archived: true
+archived_comments:
+- author: "anonimo"
+  date: April 13, 2016
+  content: |
+    Thanks, you are a genius!!!
+- author: "atefe shokri"
+  date: September 28, 2016
+  content: |
+    Thank You!Its Work For me.
+- author: "Wenzel Pomeryll"
+  date: November 15, 2016
+  content: |
+    Thank you very much!
+Worked for me...
 ---

 The more time that I spend using Arch Linux on my HP Chromebook 11, the more things I find to tweak and tinker with.